sedlak477/fusioncrafter/README.md

 # Troubleshooting

-Q: I'm getting `not enough memory` error, what to do?
+Q: I'm getting `not enough memory` or `Out of memory` errors, what to do?
 A: Add more memory to your computer.